 They’ve demonstrated that unconventionality through the design of the bottles, which are sculptural (and asymmetrical), and fit so comfortably into the curve of a palm: the iconic ‘pebble’ bottle, first created for Comme 2, which has seen numerous collectors’ items: ‘Glitter’, ‘I Love You’, Happy Pillow’ and more – and which became the bottle ‘blueprint’ for so many subsequent launches, which you can see below…

-These creations have become as collectible, by Comme des Garçons-lovers, as the clothes ever were, including the coveted fragrance – with a plain black and white logo – for the fragrance specifically created for Dover Street Market, the much-talked-about boutique on Mayfair’s Dover Street, conceived by Rei Kawakubo because ‘I wanted to create a kind of market where various creators from various fields gather together and encounter each other in an ongoing atmosphere of beautiful chaos: the mixing up and coming together of different kindred souls who all share a strong personal vision…’) There are now Dover Street Market boutiques in Tokyo’s Ginza district, and in New York’s SoHo, too.
+These creations have become as collectible, by Comme des Garçons-lovers, as the clothes ever were, including the coveted fragrance – with its plain black and white logo – for the fragrance specifically created for Dover Street Market, the much-talked-about concept store (now on London’s Haymarket).
+This was conceived by Rei Kawakubo because ‘I wanted to create a kind of market where various creators from various fields gather together and encounter each other in an ongoing atmosphere of beautiful chaos: the mixing up and coming together of different kindred souls who all share a strong personal vision…’ There are now Dover Street Market boutiques in Tokyo’s Ginza district, and in New York’s SoHo, too.

 So: gender is blurred.
-Everything’s shareable.
-And in each ‘Series’ collection, there’s a play on a theme, most recently Blue Invasion: incense once again, artfully combined with woods and spices and aromatic notes, playing with temperature in that way clever noses have, coming up with fragrances that are cool yet warm at the same time.
+Everything is shareable.
+And in each new ‘Series’ collection, there’s a play on a theme, notably Blue Invasion: incense once again, artfully combined with woods and spices and aromatic notes, playing with temperature in that way clever noses have of coming up with fragrances that are cool yet warm at the same time.
 (This is one of the most interesting dimensions to a perfumer’s work, to us.)